 Not many days later, on the day when the Jewish people celebrated in Jerusalem the ancient, annual Festival of Pentecost, Jesus began to add people to his newborn Church, beginning with 3,000 people on that special day.
 The Church was not born on the Day of Pentecost (as many mistakenly teach); on that day, Jesus simply began to add to his newborn Church people who were being saved (Acts 2: 47), and He has sovereignly continued to add more people to his Church ever since the Day of Pentecost.
 He adds people to the Church when He draws them inexorably to Himself as iron filings are drawn to a magnet (John 6: 44 and 12: 32).

 On the Day of Pentecost, Jesus empowered the newly born Church with Holy Spirit (who is Jesus in his unbodied Spirit form) to be his witnesses and to continue the miraculous work He had begun during the prior 33 years He had lived among people as God incarnate, Jesus the God-Man, Jesus the Messiah, the Anointed One.
-Jesus gave the Church Holy Spirit so that the Church on earth could continue to reproduce itself in every human generation through all the ages of time.
+Jesus gave the Church Holy Spirit to abide within everyone so that the Church on earth could continue to reproduce itself in every human generation through all the ages of time.

 Earlier, before his death and resurrection Jesus told his disciples that they would continue to do the works He did—and even greater (John 14: 12).
 2,000 years of history readily discloses to the open-minded observer that Holy Spirit-empowered Church has done just that.
 For 2000 years the empowered worldwide Church on earth has continued to do what Jesus began to do and teach (Acts 1: 1), performing greater works than Jesus did and reproducing itself in every generation.
 Indeed, the Church has been the sole Living Presence of Jesus on the earth ever since He returned to heaven.
 The only difference on the earth since Jesus was here the first time is the presence of the Church!